As an EngSci student, you’ll have access to many networking and mentorship events and programs. Take advantage of these!

 All of us have struggled with something in first year, from choosing which design team to join to what résumé template to use to problem-solving strategies for CIV102 problem sets to emailing professors for research positions.
 You can gain a lot of insights by talking to upper-years or alumni.
 Getting the right mentorship can open many doors.
 Regardless of the topic, there are tons of people who want to support you.

 Although it seems like a fancy term, networking can be extremely simple.
 Fundamentally, it’s just meeting people and getting to know each other a bit.
-It can be nothing more than just having a conversation at a professional event, in the common room, or a anywhere else.
+It can be as simple as having a conversation at a professional event, in the Common Room, or anywhere else.

-GEARS are student-led drop-in sessions where you can get help with course concepts, career advice, and more.
-EngSci has its own version of GEARS, that’s separate from the Core 8’s.
-To learn more about EngSci GEARS and this year’s mentors, check out this blog post.
+EngSci GEARS are student-led drop-in sessions where you can get help with course concepts, career advice, and more.
+EngSci has its own version of GEARS that’s separate from the Core 8’s.

 Your friends and family might have more experience than upper-year peers, and they’ll probably know you on a more personal level.
 Perhaps you’re at a crossroads with your interests and need help selecting a major.
 Maybe you just need some ideas for cheap and convenient meals.
 Never discredit the value of speaking with them.
-Plus, this allows you to not only receive valuable mentorship but also catch up with your loved ones!
+Plus, this allows you to catch up with your loved ones!

 Networking Events & Platforms